PSLmodels/Tax-Calculator/TESTING.md

 If you are adding an enhancement that expands the capabilities of the Tax-Calculator, then all the tests should pass before you submit a pull request containing the enhancement.
-In addition, it would be highly desirable to add a test to the pytest suite, which are located in the ```taxcalc/tests``` directory, that somehow checks that your enhancement is working as you expect it to work.
+In addition, it would be highly desirable to add a test to the pytest suite, which is located in the ```taxcalc/tests``` directory, that somehow checks that your enhancement is working as you expect it to work.

-On the other hand, if you think you have found a bug in the Tax-Calculator source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result.
+On the other hand, if you think you have found a bug in the Tax-Calculator source code, the first thing to do is add a test to the pytest suite that demonstrates how the source code produces an incorrect result (that is, the test fails because the result is incorrect).
 Then change the source code to fix the bug and demonstrate that the newly-added test, which used to fail, now passes.